 Yining Liu was born in Harbin, China.
 She received her B.Sc. and M.Sc. degree in Electrical Engineering from Harbin Institute of Technology, China, in 2018 and 2020, respectively.
 She is currently working towards D. Sc. degree at Aalto University.
 Her main research interests include wireless power transfer, high-frequency dc-dc converters and MOSFET gate drivers.

 Mohamed Hesham Mostafa was born in Cairo, Egypt, in 1995.
-He received his B.Sc. degree in Electrical Engineering from the British University in Egypt, in 2018.
-He is working towards his M.Sc. degree at Aalto University, Finland.
-He is currently working on his M.Sc. thesis under the supervision of Prof. Sergei Tretyakov.
-His main research interests include time modulated electromagnetic structures, Huygens metasurfaces, and antennas.
+He received his B.Sc. degree in Electrical Engineering from The British University in Egypt, in 2018.
+He received his M.Sc. degree in Electronics and Nanotechnology (Microwave Engineering major) from Aalto University, Finland, in 2021.
+He is currently working towards his doctoral degree under the supervision of Prof. Sergei Tretyakov.
+His main research interest is electromagnetics of temporally varying structures.